 Based on the findings and recommendations of the Phase I, a Phase II may be required.
 In addition, the Division or the project environmental consultant, may require submittal of a hazardous material report that provides the results of testing for asbestos containing materials, lead based paint, Polychlorinated Biphenyls (PCBs), underground storage tanks, petroleum bulk storage tanks, Chlorofluorocarbons (CFCs) and other hazardous materials.
 Professionals licensed to do hazardous materials testing must perform the testing.
 A report by an architect, building contractor, or Applicant/Co-Applicants will not suffice.
 A plan and projected costs for removal of hazardous materials must also be included.

+13.10 Experience, Compliance and Financial Background

+13.10.1 Low Income Housing Experience

 Applicants/Co-Applicants must demonstrate sufficient prior experience with the development and management of low income housing projects and that they possess the financial capacity necessary to undertake and complete the proposed project.
 Applicant/Co-Applicants must also demonstrate to the Division that they have successfully developed projects of comparable size and financial complexity.

-To make this demonstration: the Division requires an Applicant/Co-Applicant to submit the following with the Tax Credit application.

-J. Threshold #10 – Applicant/Co-Applicants’ Low Income Housing Experience and Compliance History; Financial Capacity; and Background

-1) Low Income Housing Experience.
-Applicants/Co-Applicants must demonstrate sufficient prior experience with the development and management of low income housing projects and that they possess the financial capacity necessary to undertake and complete the proposed project.
-Applicant/Co-Applicants must also demonstrate to the Division that they have successfully developed projects of comparable size and financial complexity.

-To make this demonstration: the Division requires an Applicant/Co-Applicant to submit the following with the Tax Credit application.
+To make this demonstrationthe Division requires an Applicant/Co-Applicant to submit the following with the Tax Credit application:

 a.
-Low Income Housing Experience: The Applicant/Co-Applicants must submit an Exhibit to the application providing a description of at least three prior low income housing projects which the Applicant/Co-Applicants developed and operated.
+Low Income Housing Experience: The Applicant/Co-Applicants must submit an Exhibit with the application providing a description of at least three prior low income housing projects which the Applicant/Co-Applicants developed and operated.
 The information in the addendum must include, at a minimum:

 (i) the name of the project and its location;

 (ii) the date the allocation of Tax Credits, or funds or financing to promote low income housing, was received;

 (iii) for prior low income housing projects located outside the State of Nevada, the identification of the allocating or administering authority and the contact person at the allocating or administrating authority;

 (iv) the placed in service date ;

 (v) the period of time from commencement of lease-up to stabilized occupancy ;

 (vi) current occupancy levels; and

-(vii) the permanent financing sources.
+(vii) the permanent financing sources

 b.
 Additional Requirement: for Special Needs Projects.
 Applicants/ Co-Applicants submitting an application proposing a Special Needs projects must demonstrate a minimum of three years of experience providing a service or assistance to persons with special needs.
 The information included in the application package must demonstrate the minimum of three years of experience and provide a summary of the supportive services provided to residents.